 Complications and Outlook

 Myofascial pain syndrome can have an impact on your quality of life.
 You may be unable to engage in physical activities that you previously enjoyed.
 This could result in depression and social isolation.
 MPS can also have an impact on your mobility.
 Seeking treatment as soon as symptoms appear, joining a support group, and talking with friends and family can all help.
-MPS can be a difficult condition to live in.
-Comprehensive treatment will be essential in managing your pain.
-There is no single treatment that works best for everyone, so don’t be discouraged if one doesn’t.
-However, MPS pain can be successfully managed with treatment and healthy lifestyle choices.
+MPS can be a difficult condition to live with.
+Comprehensive treatment will be essential in managing the pain.
+There is no single treatment that works best for everyone, so don’t be discouraged if the first treatment does not completely work.
+However, MPS pain can be successfully managed by the doctors at the Southwest Scoliosis and Spine Institute, with offices in Dallas, Plano, and Frisco, Texas by implementing treatments that work along with healthy lifestyle choices.

 We’re here to help STOP THE PAIN